- Under what circumstances can I reschedule an exam?

 I have an electronic book, but the exam has no Internet.

 You must contact Law IT at least two weeks prior to the exam start date for assistance.
 (Ex.
 Fall 2021, contact Law IT by November 24.)
 They will instruct you on ways to have your eBook accessible on the computer and test access with a special mock exam.
+Please report your professor and class prior to the end date so that we are able to determine if your exam needs to be delivered in an alternative manner.

 Tools for Offline Reading: